sakina-cmpn/sakina-cmpn/README.md

 # 💫 About Me:
-As a driven and ambitious second-year engineering student at Shree LR Tiwari College of Engineering, I am constantly seeking opportunities to expand my knowledge and skills. 🎓 I have completed an AIML course at Pregrad and gained valuable experience as a data analyst intern at Treadalytrix.<br><br><br><br>I am now eager to explore the tech industry further and am actively searching for a part-time role that will allow me to learn and grow.
-My passion for technology, coupled with my analytical mindset and strong problem-solving abilities, makes me an ideal candidate for positions that require a blend of technical and interpersonal skills.<br><br><br><br>Whether it's assisting with data analysis, contributing to software development, or engaging in customer-facing tasks, I am confident in my ability to make a meaningful impact.
-I am a quick learner, adaptable, and always strive to exceed expectations.<br><br><br><br>I would welcome the opportunity to discuss how I can contribute to your team and help drive your organization's success.
+As a driven and ambitious second-year engineering student at Shree LR Tiwari College of Engineering, I am constantly seeking opportunities to expand my knowledge and skills. 🎓 I have completed an AIML course at Pregrad and gained valuable experience as a data analyst intern at Treadalytrix.<br><br>I am now eager to explore the tech industry further and am actively searching for a part-time role that will allow me to learn and grow.
+My passion for technology, coupled with my analytical mindset and strong problem-solving abilities, makes me an ideal candidate for positions that require a blend of technical and interpersonal skills.<br><br>Whether it's assisting with data analysis, contributing to software development, or engaging in customer-facing tasks, I am confident in my ability to make a meaningful impact.
+I am a quick learner, adaptable, and always strive to exceed expectations.<br><br>I would welcome the opportunity to discuss how I can contribute to your team and help drive your organization's success.
 Let's connect and explore the possibilities! 💼

 # 💻 Tech Stack: